-The ATTSVE project is led by Dalhousie University Faculty of Agriculture, in partnership with MEDA, McGill University, and Jima University College of Agriculture and Veterinary Medicine (JUCAVM) who will work with select ATVETs in Nejo, Woreta, Wolaita Soddo, and Maychew to build the capacity, skills and knowledge required by the labour market for the commercial agriculture sector in Ethiopia.
+MEDA, Dalhousie University Faculty of Agriculture, McGill University and Jima University of Agriculture and Veterinary Medicine are collaborating to increase skills, capacity and knowledge required by the labour market for the commercial agriculture sector in Ethiopia.

-Through ATTSVE, MEDA will work with the selected ATVETs in to strengthen the educational and economic capacities of the ATVETs in the areas of value chain development and business management through a holistic approach of:
+Through this project, MEDA will work with the selected ATVETs to strengthen the educational and economic capacities of the ATVETs in the areas of value chain development and business management through a holistic approach of:

 - Business advising to ATVETs to promote sustainable and replicable income generating activities for the targeted educational entities;